What are the official nicknames of the states of America and how they appeared

 Alabama

-Alabama does not have an official state nickname, but residents use several informal names.
-Alabama has been known as “Cotton Stat” since the mid-1860s, but as agriculture diversified, some began to call the state “Heart of Dixie” (“Heart of Dixie”).
+Alabama does not have an official state nickname, but residents use several unofficial names.
+Alabama has been known as the “Cotton Stat” since the mid-1860s, but as agriculture diversified, some began calling the state the “Heart of Dixie.”
 This has been printed on license plates since 1955.
-Another state nickname is “Yellowhammer State” (“State of Bunting”), since the yellow bird bunting is the official bird of Alabama.
-Such a name also has a history of origin from Confederate soldiers during the Civil War.
-Some of which were teased for their cavalry yellow uniforms because they looked like bunting birds.
+Another nickname for the state is the “Yellowhammer State” because the yellow bunting is the official bird of Alabama.
+The name also has a history of origins with Confederate soldiers during the Civil War.
+Some of whom were teased for their cavalry yellow uniforms because they looked like buntings.

 Alaska